pjf/pjf.github.io/tech/_posts/2014-01-29-learn-everything-without-spending-time.md

 <!--more-->

-Recently I posted a rant to Facebook encouraging people to do things *other* than look at social media while they're bored.
-However a few friends rightly pointed out that there are times during the day when there's not much else you can do:

-> What else can I do in 10-minute chunks while I wait for coffee to become
-> coffee?

-Those odd chunks of time, while making coffee, waiting for the train, standing in yet another queue at the airport.
-That's when I get most of my learning done.

 {% fancybox pull-right /images/tech/anki.png "Anki: It's like having cheat-codes for knowledge." %}

 There are two amazing tools which I use during those odd chunks of time.
 The first [reads me articles I've saved][pjf-pocket], and requires only that I have headphones.
-But the second, and more exciting, is [Anki][anki]; it's like having cheat-codes for knowledge.
+The second is [Anki][anki], and it's like having cheat-codes for knowledge.

 Anki is a flash-card system that employs
 [spaced reptition][spaced-repetition], which exploits our